UCB-CyberSecurity-Cohort5/elk-stack-project-hmike-rambo/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound traffic to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+The load balancer guarentees that the vulnerable web servers will share the incoming traffic equally.
+The advantage of a jump box is to restrict access to only authorized users who will be able to connect for the purpose of making any necessary updates.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to any system data and system metrics.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_